aldogutierrez/NetworkManagementToolkit/ARP.md

 # 4. Why are some ARP messages broadcast and other not?

-- Request: Broadcast
+- **Request**: Broadcast

-- Reply: Unicast
+- **Reply**: Unicast

 # 5. Why do we need an ARP cache?

-- We need the **ARP cache** in case we need to communicate with the same host againm that way we don't need to send another ARP broadcast
+- We need the **ARP cache** in case we need to communicate with the same host again, that way we don't need to send another ARP broadcast

 # 6. How is the ARP cache kept up-to-date?

-- In case we use the **dynamic** use of ARP, each entry expires after 20 minutes since the last use.
+- In case we **dynamically** use ARP, each entry expires after 20 minutes since the last use.

 - Every time we use the cached ARP value, we reset the timeout
     - This is an example of `soft state`, meaning that we must refresh the addresses to avoid expiration